 Other treatments depend on the underlying cause.
 Urinary tract infections are treated with antibiotic therapy.
 Bladder stones or anatomic abnormalities often require surgery.
 Nursing care such as frequent bathing, absorbent bedding, and doggy diapers may also be used to help manage the condition.

 Treatment for Paralysis/Spinal Injury

-Paralysis of the hind end may occur in dogs with intervertebral disc disease, spinal injury, or other neurological disease.
-If caught early treatment or surgery with a neurologist may be curative for certain conditions, however once loss of deep pain and paralysis has occurred it is likely permanent, and requires extensive management and commitment from the pet parents to help their dogs maintain a good quality of life.
-Nerves to the bladder exiting the spinal cord may be affected leading to temporary or permanent urinary (and possibly fecal) incontinence in these pets.
-This can not only result in urine scald, but frequent urinary tract infections.
+Paralysis of the hind end may occur in dogs with intervertebral disc disease, spinal injury, or other neurological diseases.
+If caught early treatment or surgery with a neurologist may be curative for certain conditions; however, once loss of deep pain and paralysis has occurred, it is likely permanent and requires extensive management and commitment from the pet parents to help their dogs maintain a good quality of life.
+Nerves to the bladder exiting the spinal cord may be affected, leading to temporary or permanent urinary (and possibly fecal) incontinence in these pets.
+This can not only result in urine scald but frequent urinary tract infections.
 Many of these dogs will need to have their bladder expressed at home.
-If this is not done frequently enough urine can overflow and leak as well.
+If this is not done frequently enough, urine can overflow and leak as well.